Want to know how to set up Rich Pins on Pinterest in no time at all?

 So let’s take a look at what Rich Pins are on Pinterest – and why you would want them to help with driving traffic to your blog or website.

 What are Rich Pins on Pinterest?

 As Pinterest describes them, “Rich Pins add extra details to Pins from your website”.
-There are 5 different types of Rich Pins (these were changed in January 2017).
+There are currently 4 different types of Rich Pins (these were changed in January 2017).